ai-dock/pytorch/README.md

 Environment variables can be specified by using any of the standard methods (`docker-compose.yaml`, `docker run -e...`).
 Additionally, environment variables can also be passed as parameters of `init.sh`.

-Passing environment variables to `init.sh` is usually unnecessary, but may be useful in some cloud environments where the full `docker run` command cannot be specified.
+Passing environment variables to init.sh is usually unnecessary, but is useful for some cloud environments where the full `docker run` command cannot be specified.

 Example usage: `docker run -e STANDARD_VAR1="this value" -e STANDARD_VAR2="that value" init.sh EXTRA_VAR="other value"`